RiiConnect24/Wii-Guide/_pages/en_US/home.md

 ## What is Wii Guide?

-Wii Guide is a guide to get you started with Wii modding.
-The guide is maintained by [RiiConnect24](https://rc24.xyz/).
+Wii Guide is a guide maintained by the [RiiConnect24 team](https://rc24.xyz) to get you started with Wii modding.

 There are a few good resources for Wii modding and troubleshooting that can help: